 John Christopher Burr commented on the planning process and felt it was an overwhelming task to consider all at one time.
 He felt the landfill is an extremely polluted area and the commission should not be fooled by consultants who state the opposite.
 If not seriously considered, Mr. Burr felt the City of Brisbane will be liable when toxins from the pollution area begin to affect the citizens.
 He also stated that the citizens voted on the General Plan and that they should be able to vote on the project.
-He suggested that the Baylands be returned to Bay, also that we don't need retail since those stores are being used less and people now do internet shopping.
+He suggested that the Baylands be returned to Bay and that the Baylands were filled without proper authorization.
+Also, he indicated that we don't need retail since those stores are being used less and people now do internet shopping.
+He commented that there were piles of batteries, mounds of tires, fires that burned underground and a bulldozer that sunk into the fill and lost.
 He stated that the proposed specific plan was illegal because it does not agree with the General Plan.
+He asked about where the financing is and when would things be built.
+He asserted that it's false that DTSC and the RWQCB have jurisdiction and Brisbane can't regulate the area.
+He requested that the issue of housing on the Baylands be put to a vote of the people.